SecureApiGateway/secure-api-gateway-ob-uk-rs/README.md

 > Substitute `<host>` and `<port` as necessary

-This provides the full swagger specification, including the Open Banking Read/Write Apis that the application is able to support (regardless of whether they have been disabled in the configuration).
+This provides the Open Banking Read/Write Apis that the application is able to support (regardless of whether they have been disabled in the configuration).
 Importantly, this reveals any additional headers or request parameters that are required by the simulator.